Dilip Ghosh (politician)

-Dilip Ghosh (born 1 August 1964) is an Indian politician from West Bengal.
+Dilip Ghosh (/bn/) (born 1 August 1964) is an Indian politician from West Bengal.
+He is currently serving as a cabinet minister in the Suvendu Adhikari ministry, Government of West Bengal.
 He was the Member of Parliament representing the Medinipur constituency in Lok Sabha.
 He also served as one of the national vice presidents of Bharatiya Janata Party from 2021 to 2023.
 He served as the 9th president of the West Bengal unit of the Bharatiya Janata Party.

 Early life and education

 Ghosh was born in Kuliana village near Gopiballavpur of Paschim Medinipur district, West Bengal.
-He was the second of the four sons of Bholanath Ghosh and Puspalata Ghosh.
+He is the second of the four sons of Bholanath Ghosh and Puspalata Ghosh.

 After completing his secondary schooling, Ghosh claims to have pursued diploma in engineering from a polytechnic college in Jhargram over an affidavit filed with the Election Commission of India, a case regarding the matter was filed in the Calcutta High Court but the court dismissed it on the grounds that public interest litigation can not be regarding a person's educational qualification.
 The lone polytechnic institute in the region – Ishwar Chandra Vidyasagar Polytechnic maintains that Ghosh did not pass the diploma from the college between 1975 and 1990.

 Personal life

 Ghosh comes from the economically backward areas of Jungle Mahals and belongs to the Bengali Sadgop caste.
-Ghosh is married to Rinku Majumdar, a fellow party leader, in an intimate ceremony on April 18, 2025.
+Ghosh is married to Rinku Majumdar, a fellow party leader, in a private ceremony on April 18, 2025.